getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

 You can create various alert rules per project and let Sentry know when, how, and whom you want to notify when errors occur in your application. **Alert rules** consist of **Conditions** and **Actions**, which are performed when the associated conditions are met.
 For more information, see [Alerts](https://docs.sentry.io/workflow/notifications/alerts/).

 By default, each project is created with one initial alert rule, notifying all project team members (via email) the first time a new **issue** appears.
-This means that the next time the Checkout **error** occurs, the notification is not triggered since the error is not "new".
+This means that the next time the Checkout **error** occurs, the notification is not triggered since the error is not "new."

 In this step, you create a new Alert rule notifying **every time** an event occurs even if it's associated with an already existing **issue**.